 It’s not a lot, but enough to help make up some of what they’re missing out on from having fewer diners sitting in their section.
 You want to leave ten percent of the bill or $3.00, whichever is more.
 (Due to the slow down in the economy with fewer people eating out, the standard tip when dining in is now 20 percent.
 15 percent is gone.)

 One last question you might have?
 If this is all correct, then why don’t you tip at the drive-through window of quick-service restaurants like Chick-fil-A® ?

-Answer: Those associates are working dilegently to serve you but are considered in restaurant terms as filling an order, or completing a task, not providing a special service since to-go windows are a standard part of each restaurant.
+Answer: Those associates are working dilegently to serve you, but are considered in restaurant terms as filling an order, or completing a task, not providing a special service since to-go windows are a standard part of each restaurant.
 Plus, and this is the most important part, those associates are paid minimum wage or more.
 At standard restaurants the hourly rate for a server is usually $3.00 or less.
 Tips are meant to make up the difference.
 When you don’t tip, you’re causing them to earn less than minimum rage by providing you a convenient service that you desire.
 It’s just the decent thing to do.

 Keep in mind that none of the income of associates at fast food restaurants or Starbucks is tip-based, so the lack of a tip isn’t causing them to earn less than minimum wage while serving you.

 Hugs and blessings,